04Maksimka/AstraGeek/README.md

 # AstraGeek
-Repo with some astronomical software
+This is a project for AstraGeek astronomy online school.
+Here you can find some software for astronomical education.